Evaluating and preparing the jawbone for dental implant placement.

 ▲ Section references – Tyndall

-In other cases, the dentist may feel that the additional, more-detailed information that 3D x-ray imaging can provide is needed.
-In dentistry, the most frequently used type is Cone Beam Computed Tomography (CBCT).
+In other cases, the dentist may feel that the additional, more-detailed level of information that only 3D X-ray imaging (3D computerized tomography, 3D CT) can provide is needed.
+In dentistry, the most frequently used type of 3D imaging is Cone Beam Computed Tomography (CBCT).

 Due to the cost of this equipment, it’s more common for a dental specialist (i.e. oral surgeon) to have 3D capabilities in their office rather than a general dentist.
-Although, a patient can be referred out for this type of imaging if needed.
+However, a patient can be referred for this type of imaging if needed.

 Beyond the added expense it involves, 3D imaging also exposes the patient to added radiation.
 And for both of these reasons, it should never be considered just a routinely included part of a patient’s treatment.
 The need for it must be justified.
 This position is endorsed by the AAOMR (Tyndall 2012).